Coursework and Registration

 - Patient-based translational research (human studies or clinical research unit-based)

 - Population-based translational research (epidemiology, statistics or health outcomes)

-Research and laboratory rotations may be completed with Mayo faculty members who hold full faculty privileges in any track in Mayo Graduate School.
+Research and laboratory rotations may be completed with Mayo Clinic faculty members who hold full faculty privileges in any track in Mayo Clinic Graduate School of Biomedical Sciences.
 If you are interested in completing rotations with faculty who do not hold full faculty privileges, you may request a review of the faculty member's qualifications for these privileges.
 This request must be submitted in writing to the CCaTS predoctoral programs coordinator at least six weeks prior to the start of the requested rotation.

-Rotations at Mayo Clinic in Arizona or Mayo Clinic in Florida
+Rotations at Mayo Clinic's campuses in Arizona or Florida

-Students interested in completing research or laboratory rotations at Mayo Clinic in Arizona or Mayo Clinic in Florida must submit a request in writing to the CCaTS predoctoral programs coordinator at least three months prior to the start of the requested rotation.
+Students interested in completing research or laboratory rotations at Mayo Clinic's campuses in Phoenix/Scottsdale, Arizona, or Jacksonville, Florida, must submit a request in writing to the CCaTS predoctoral programs coordinator at least three months prior to the start of the requested rotation.

 At the end of each rotation, you'll receive a formal, written evaluation of your performance during that rotation.

-Students who have completed all course work and are engaged in full-time thesis research must register for research each quarter.
-You'll retain full-time enrollment status and will be graded on the S-N scale.
-No credit hours will be assigned, and research is not calculated in the GPA.
-You are not precluded from registering for research before course work is completed.
+Students who have completed all coursework and are engaged in full-time thesis research must register for research each quarter.
+You'll retain full-time enrollment status and will be graded satisfactory or not satisfactory.
+No credit hours will be assigned, and research is not calculated in your GPA.
+You are not precluded from registering for research before coursework is completed.

-For detailed information on registration, announcements, and annual and quarterly course schedules, visit Mayo Graduate School Course Information.
+For detailed information on registration, announcements, and annual and quarterly course schedules, visit Mayo Clinic Graduate School of Biomedical Sciences Course Information.